 This post may contain affiliate links and we may earn commissions when you make a purchase through these links (at no extra cost to you).
 See our disclosure policy for more details.

-We started the night weaning process shortly after I found out I was pregnant.
-Night weaning was a success and, after Kenna’s second birthday, she was only nursing once every week or two during the day.
+With my firstborn, we started the night weaning process shortly after I found out I was pregnant.
+Night weaning was a success and, after her second birthday, she was only nursing once every week or two during the day.

-Then a couple months before Raelyn was born, I started nursing her to sleep again because, well, I was exhausted, and it was easier that way.
+Then a couple months before my second daughter was born, I started nursing my toddler to sleep again because, well, I was exhausted, and it was easier that way.